Diahann Carroll in “Julia” (1968-1971, NBC), the first hit television show in America with a black female lead.

 1995: Gloria Reuben (drama, NBC) – played Jeanie Boulet on “ER” from 1995 to 1999.
 She did get a love life!
 But not a happy one (boo!): her husband was unfaithful and she got Aids!

 1996: Michel Martin (news, ABC) – she is now on NPR, but from 1996 to 2006 she was a reporter for Ted Koppel’s “Nightline”.
 A good reporter and interviewer.
-I wanted a show for her on MSNBC, maybe even one with Pat Buchanan!
+I wanted a show for her on MSNBC with Pat Buchanan!

-2004: Jennifer Hudson (reality, Fox) – she came in seventh on “American Idol” in 2004.
+2004: Jennifer Hudson (talent show, Fox) – she came in seventh on “American Idol” in 2004.
 Even then, before she became famous, it seemed unfair, like strangely so even for a black contestant, like the producers wanted her off the show.

 2012: Melissa Harris-Perry (news, MSNBC) – since February 2012 she has been the host of Nerdland, a news show that appears Saturday and Sunday mornings.
 It is almost like I had my own television show!
 One time she even had Sean Bell’s widow on her show.
 You know, like his death mattered or something.

-Honourable mentions: Janice Huff (pictured above), Kim Coles, Kiki Shepard, Vanessa A. Williams, Tisha Campbell, Tichina Arnold, Cicely Tyson, Dawnn Lewis, Downtown Julie Brown, Vivian Brown (Weather Channel), Denise Nicholas.
+Honourable mentions: Janice Huff (weather woman on NBC in New York, pictured above), Kim Coles, Kiki Shepard, Vanessa A. Williams, Tisha Campbell, Tichina Arnold, Cicely Tyson, Dawnn Lewis, Downtown Julie Brown, Vivian Brown (Weather Channel), Denise Nicholas.

 See also: